QR Code of URL of this presentation.

 An illustration depicting a data conversion process.
 The diagram shows data being transformed from one format or structure to another, with arrows indicating the flow between different stages or steps of conversion.
 This could represent migrating data between software systems, such as converting patient records into a new format for compatibility with a new practice management system.

-• A lot of time and resources spend for data conversion (import and export)
+• A lot of time and resources spend for data conversion (import/export).

 • Data conversion is a tedious repetitive process: developers keep reverse engineering and don't share their work.